Martijn Schuemie

 Martijn Schuemie, PhD

-Research Fellow, Epidemiology Analytics
+Research Fellow, Global Epidemiology Organization

 Schuemie MJ, Trifiro G, Coloma PM, Ryan PB, Madigan D. Detecting adverse drug reactions following long-term exposure in longitudinal observational data: The exposure-adjusted self-controlled case series.
 Stat Methods Med Res.
 2014 Mar 31;31:31.